gitname/react-gh-pages/README.md

     > That will cause the `predeploy` and `deploy` scripts defined in `package.json` to run.
     >
     > Under the hood, the `predeploy` script will build a distributable version of the React app and store it in a folder named `build`.
-Then, the `deploy` script will push the contents of that folder to the `gh-pages` branch of the GitHub repository.
+Then, the `deploy` script will push the contents of that folder to a new commit on the `gh-pages` branch of the GitHub repository, creating that branch if it doesn't already exist.

+    > By default, the new commit on the `gh-pages` branch will have a commit message of "Updates".
+You can [specify a custom commit message](https://github.com/gitname/react-gh-pages/issues/80#issuecomment-1042449820) via the `-m` option, like this:
+    > ```shell
+    > $ npm run deploy -- -m "Deploy React app to GitHub Pages"
+    > ```

-    GitHub Pages will automatically detect that files have been pushed to the `gh-pages` branch of the GitHub repository.
-Once it detects that, it will begin serving those files — in this case, the distributable version of the React app — to anyone that visits the `homepage` URL you specified in Step 4.
+    GitHub Pages will automatically detect that a new commit has been added to the `gh-pages` branch of the GitHub repository.
+Once it detects that, it will begin serving the files that make up that commit — in this case, the distributable version of the React app — to anyone that visits the `homepage` URL you specified in Step 4.

 **That's it!** The React app has been deployed to GitHub Pages! :rocket: